Florida Prince Hall Freemasonry Frequently Asked Questions

 Yes, Masons can discuss many aspects of the fraternity with non-members.
 While specific rituals and signs are confidential, general information about the organization’s purpose, values, structure, and public activities can be openly shared.

 Freemasonry is a voluntary association.
 Members are not recruited or invited to join; instead, a man must seek membership of his own free will and accord.
-Masonic law forbids members from soliciting others to join, making self-motivation essential.

 No, Freemasonry is not a religion.
 It does not offer a path to salvation or substitute for worship.
-Members must believe in a Supreme Being, but they are encouraged to practice their own faith.
-Religious discussions are not permitted during lodge meetings.

-• Be a male at least 18 years of age (some jurisdictions may require a minimum age of 21)
+• Be a male at least 18 years of age

-• Believe in the existence of a Supreme Being, regardless of specific religious affiliation
+• Believe in a Supreme Being

 • Be of good moral character

-• Apply of your own free will and accord—Freemasonry does not recruit or invite members
+• Apply of your own free will

 Please use our contact page to reach out — we look forward to hearing from you.